$100 Minimum Order

-Our HEADSETS 101 Guide will explain headsets in detail with numerous pictures to help you visualize which plug-ins you need where and what you need to make your headset work.
+Our HEADSETS 101 Guide will explain headsets in detail with numerous pictures to help you visualize which devices and cables you need, where and how they connect, along with anything else you need for the perfect headset solution.
 We will be updating the guide often as technology changes in our complex world of headsets for your office, home, mobile, and computer.

-Click on the book below which best describes your headset need:
+Click on the choice below which best describes your headset need:

 1 – Where Do Corded Headsets Plug Into?

 With hundreds of telephones available on the market, you will find three typical methods used to plug a headset into a telephone:

 1) Many older phones and more basic phones will require an amplifier that plugs into the handset port on your telephone.

 2) Many newer phones have a modular headset port usually located on the bottom of your telephone to plug into.

 3) A few manufacturers have opted for a 2.5mm headset jack on the side of your telephone to plug a headset into.